Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-role-assignments-group-powershell.md

 ---
-title: Tutorial - conceder acesso de um grupo de recursos do Azure através do RBAC e o Azure PowerShell | Documentos da Microsoft
+title: Tutorial - Grant a group access to Azure resources using RBAC and Azure PowerShell
-description: Saiba como conceder um grupo de acesso aos recursos do Azure com o controlo de acesso baseado em funções (RBAC) e o Azure PowerShell.
+description: Learn how to grant a group access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon